andrbmgi/RoboRockDyad/README.md

 ## Open the Lower Housing

-1. Remove the 9 screw that are marked in the picture.
+1. Remove the 9 screws that are marked in the picture.
 You need to remove the small wheels in the back to access two of those screws.
     ![remove nine screws](images/01_bottom.png)
 1. Use a spudger or screw driver to pop off the white upper housing